Space capsule

-History
+History of crewed space capsules

 Vostok

 The Vostok was the Soviet Union's first crewed space capsule.
 The first human spaceflight was Vostok 1, accomplished on April 12, 1961 by cosmonaut Yuri Gagarin.

 The capsule was originally designed for use both as a camera platform for the Soviet Union's first spy satellite program, Zenit and as a crewed spacecraft.
 This dual-use design was crucial in gaining Communist Party support for the program.
 The design used a spherical reentry module, with a biconic descent module containing attitude control thrusters, on-orbit consumables, and the retro rocket for orbit termination.
 The basic design has remained in use for some 40 years, gradually adapted for a range of other uncrewed satellites.

 It was a single-seat capsule that was 4.4 meters long and 2.4 meters in diameter, weighing 4.73 tonnes at launch.
 The reentry module was completely covered in ablative heat shield material, 2.3 m in diameter, weighing 2460 kg.
 The capsule was covered with a nose cone to maintain a low-drag profile for launch, with a cylindrical interior cabin approximately 1 m in diameter nearly perpendicular to the capsule's longitudinal axis.
 The cosmonaut sat in an ejection seat with a separate parachute for escape during a launch emergency and landing during a normal flight.
 The capsule had its own parachute for landing on the ground.
 Although official sources stated that Gagarin had landed inside his capsule, a requirement for qualifying as a first crewed spaceflight under International Aeronautical Federation (IAF) rules, it was later revealed that all Vostok cosmonauts ejected and landed separately from the capsule.
 The capsule was serviced by an aft-facing conical equipment module 2.25 m long by 2.43 m, weighing 2270 kg containing nitrogen and oxygen breathing gasses, batteries, fuel, attitude control thrusters, and the retrorocket.
 It could support flights as long as ten days.
 Six Vostok launches were successfully conducted, the last two pairs in concurrent flights.
 The longest flight was just short of five days, on Vostok 5 on June 14–19, 1963.